runtipi/runtipi-appstore/apps/qdirstat/metadata/description.md

   - File size histogram view.
   - File age view.
   - Free, used and reserved disk size for each mounted filesystem (like _df_)

+  ---

+  # Tipi Specific Note

+  By default, qDirStat will analyze the /runtipi/ directory, *not the whole system that tipi is installed on!*